 Confirm that you have met all of your degree requirements by getting a degree audit.

-- Login using your Student ID and PIN, then click on Grades and Transcripts and Interactive Degree Audit Report.
+- Select Grades and Transcripts then Interactive Degree Audit Report.

-- You may want to meet with a counselor, especially if you have transferred credits to Century
+- You may want to meet with a counselor or academic advisor, especially if you have transferred credits to Century

 or have filed any petitions, to ensure that everything is in order.

 Century College.
-If you have questions, ask a counselor or your program faculty.
+The catalog year is listed on the top of the DARS.
+If you have questions, ask a counselor, academic advisor or your program advisor.

-- Be sure all petitions also indicate the same catalog year and major/program.
+- Be sure all academic petitions also indicate the same catalog year and major/program.